harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step.md

 * You can more easily identify and manage the Harness expressions used in your script.
 * You can template your script.
+* Variables of Secret type must have a non-empty value.

 ### Script output variables

 To export variables from the script to other steps in the stage, you use the **Script Output Variables** option.

+Variables of Secret type must have a non-empty value.
 Shell Script step output variables have a maximum size of 512KB.

 ### Include Infrastructure Selectors